 Web developers will use programming languages or source code to create software to meet their clients requirements for websites and possibly mobile applications.
+You might specialise in either website or mobile application development or work across a broad range of Internet based technologies.

 You’ll usually need a foundation degree, HND or degree in an IT-related subject.
 Relevant subjects include: